 - Design a secure network to guard against cyber crime and contemporary cyber attacks.

 - Create and apply innovative cyber security solutions for businesses, government and individuals.

 - Document response strategies for various types of cybersecurity incidents.

 - Communicate policies and procedures on cyber governance to stakeholders in an organisation.

-A Masters in Cyber Security is a strong qualification that puts you in the frame for many potential career opportunities.
-Jobs for cyber professionals often have titles such as cyber security manager, cyber security analyst, security advisor, cyber security specialist, security consultant, and so forth.
+A Masters in Cyber Security is a strong qualification that puts you in the frame for many potential career paths.
+Jobs for cyber professionals have titles such as cyber security manager, cyber security analyst, security advisor, secure systems engineer, cyber security specialist, security consultant, and so forth.

 The website cybersecurityeducation.org lists different career streams: Security Specialist · Incident Responder · Security Administrator · Vulnerability Assessor · Cryptographer · Security Manager · Security Architect · Chief Information Security Officer · Security Analyst · Security Auditor · Security Director · Forensic Expert · Penetration Tester · Security Consultant · Security Engineer · Source Code Auditor.

-Entry requirements for a Masters in Cyber Security vary.
+Entry requirements vary by university.
 But you can access most programs if you have an IT-related degree OR significant professional experience in cyber security or a related field.
 Embedded graduate certificate courses often offer easier pathways into the programs.